-Asked which songs among the pop, R&B and country hits he’s penned since the ’80s are his favorites, Steve Diamond naturally gravitates towards his latest chart successes with Australian singer/guitarist Orianthi, country star Reba McEntire and 'Nothing,' the track he wrote & produced on acclaimed teen vocalist Charice’s recently released debut album.
-'According To You,' which Diamond co-wrote with Andrew Frampton, was Orianthi’s first big pop hit (#3 on the Billboard Mainstream Top 40 chart), while 'Consider Me Gone'' which Diamond wrote with Marv Green'was McEntire’s 24th #1 country hit.
-Diamond also wrote Orianthi’s latest single, 'Shut Up And Kiss Me.'
+Asked which songs among the pop, R&B and country hits he’s penned since the ’80s are his favorites, Steve Diamond naturally gravitates towards his latest chart successes with Australian singer/guitarist Orianthi, country star Reba McEntire and “Nothing,” the track he wrote & produced on acclaimed teen vocalist Charice’s recently released debut album.
+“According To You,” which Diamond co-wrote with Andrew Frampton, was Orianthi’s first Top 20 pop hit, while “Consider Me Gone”— which Diamond wrote with Marv Green—was McEntire’s 24th #1 country hit.
+Diamond also wrote Orianthi’s latest single, “Shut Up And Kiss Me.”

 In an industry that has changed vastly since he first started placing hits in the ’80s, Diamond

 attributes his longevity as a hit maker to several key factors.
 The first is his wife and publishing partner Teri, who has helped him place hits since her days as the A&R Director at RCA.
 “When Teri believes in a song, she will not stop until it’s recorded by who it’s supposed to be with,” he says.
 “She’s also a great sounding board for me.”
 In addition, Diamond is always seeking out new collaborators, foreign and domestic.
 While he has lived and worked in Nashville since the mid-’90s, he frequently writes in L.A. and works with regular co-writers in Stockholm and London.
 In addition, Diamond is currently developing several artists of his own, including 14-year-old country/pop singer Katie Lawhorne, who was featured in Disney’s “Next Big Thing” competition.